-Some people love them; some people hate them, but natural wines have without question garnered a growing interest and attention across the Paris dining-scape.
+When it comes to natural wines, some people love them; some people hate them, but they have without question garnered a growing interest and attention across the Paris dining-scape.

 Aaron Ayscough from the wine blog Not Drinking Poison in Paris describes the natural wine movement as a growing subset of wine lovers who “argue that true wine must spring from the land unguided, with zero intervention and above all no sulfites, like a mythical beanstalk leading straight to heaven.”